 These platforms can work as online marketplaces where your customers choose the services or people they need quick and easy.
 Professional services customers can also use services on-demand, at their convenience, either working from home or the office.
 They can have easy access to knowledge or directly contact a business representative without picking the phone or scheduling a zoom call, all through a single digital platform with seamless customer experience.

 By using digital platforms, you can launch a new digital service that meets your customers' needs and expectations or transform an existing manual and time-consuming service offering and turn it into a digital process, saving time and money and providing a brilliant customer experience!

 Without adopting and successfully implementing the right culture, your customer experience is unlikely to be transformed and improved.
 You need to place your customers at the heart of your business and align the whole organisation around them.
 Not only your customer-facing teams need to be motivated to offer the best experience possible, but also your back-end teams need to be empowered with customer-centric processes and technologies to help the business provide a seamless end-to-end customer experience.
 These require a culture of cooperation with multidisciplinary teams united around the same customer-centric goals.

 Business leaders need to be able to communicate their vision to digitally transform the customer experience with the whole organisation, showing an understanding of what needs to be done, providing guidance and expecting the challenges that their teams could face while being in the transformation progresses.
 CEOs in particular, are responsible to ensure that everyone across the board and the business is pulling in the same direction.

 Future scoping is also very important if the transformation of customer experience is to succeed.
 C-level executives and their teams need to have the customer of tomorrow in mind, anticipating changes in the environment and proactively transform to match customers' future demands, shaping an agile, flexible and people-centric culture.

-We’ve designed a process that helps you quickly see how your organisation can use digital to transform by helping your understand:
+We have designed a process that helps you quickly see how your organisation can use digital to transform by understanding: